 Lindsay Gregory knows the ins and outs of a health service coordinator all too well.
-She worked in the health service coordination field for 12 years before becoming a course instructor for the health service coordination program at WGU.
+She worked in the health service coordination field for 12 years before becoming an instructor for the health service coordination program at WGU.
 Her career allowed her to work closely with young children and their families who had disabilities or developmental delays.
 She would coordinate the needs of the family, setting them up with WIC or resources for their living situation, as well as coordinating the services for the child, scheduling occupational therapy or speech therapy.
 Lindsay says it’s some of the most rewarding work in the world.

 “It gives me chills just to think about it,” she said with a smile.
 “Some of our young children would transition out of our program early because they had progressed so much, they didn’t need us anymore.
 It was truly amazing to see.”

 Lindsay says that helping patients and their families understand the healthcare they needed and then be able to communicate their own goals is key.
 Patient-centered care is the very heart of good health service coordination.